-Castile soap is made from vegetable oil, rather than from animal fat or synthetic detergents.
+Liquid Castile Soap is made from vegetable oil, rather than from animal fat or synthetic detergents.
 Originally it was made from pure, olive oil from the Castile region.
-Although olive oil is the traditional base oil, the soap can also be made with coconut, hemp, avocado, almond, walnut and many other vegetable oils.
+Although olive oil is the traditional base oil, the soap can also be made with coconut, hemp, avocado, sunflower, almond, macadamia and many other vegetable oils.

-Veggie wash.
 Did you know castile soap is safe enough to eat?
 Many people use pricey vegetable washes to help rinse fruit and vegetables from their dirt and pesticide residue.
 You can just use a small amount of Castile soap in your rinsing water instead.

-Hand soap refill.
-I use 1/4 cup castile soap with 3/4 cup water into my hand soap bottle add essential oils if you like and you have a sure moisturizing hand wash
+I use 1/4 cup castile soap with 3/4 cup water into my hand soap bottle add essential oils if you like and you have a pure moisturizing hand wash